Member Directory

 Obituary writer Helping others memorialize their loved one during an incredibly stressful time...
 This is the service Catherine provides her clients.
 Through a series of thoughtful questions, Catherine helps the grieving family uncover what they really want to say about their loved one who has passed away.
 One size does not fit all!
 That is the maxim Catherine lives by.
 Through a simple (short) interview, your loved one's true spirit will be captured and put into words that can comfort, or help others grieve, or generate laughter and fond memories.
 The tone is always up to you, the client.
 Earning a BA in English Literature from UCLA, writing occasionally for the Dallas Morning News and working in Human Resources for many years have helped Catherine hone her writing craft.
 But it is her love of history and the people who have made it, as well as empathy for those of us left alone after a death that drives her love of this work.
 Sarah Ladik

 Journalist Working in Northern Canada as a journalist, I found the best stories -- the ones that touched the most people and made me feel human again -- were the ones about death.
-Susan Leathers
+Emily Langer

 Obituary writer Award-winning professional journalist, with 30-plus years feature writing and editing experience at daily newspapers across the country.
 In 2009, I founded and co-owned Home Page Media Group in Brentwood, TN, an online news service covering the suburbs of Nashville, TN.
 I believe everyone has a story to tell, in life and in death.
 In early 2018, I launched a professional obituary writing service to bring life into an individual's death notice.
 I specialize in interviewing individuals long before they or their families think an obituary will be needed.
 Because life is short, and tomorrow is never guaranteed.
 Heather Lende